 The CDC recommends that children be immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, flu, Haemophilus influenzae type b (Hib), hepatitis A and B, chickenpox, pneumococcal diseases, and rotavirus.

 In Illinois, parents of children 2 months old and older who are entering a child care facility need to show proof that the children have been or are in the course of being immunized, as suggested in the state’s immunization schedule, against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, Haemophilus influenzae type b (Hib), hepatitis B, and varicella (chickenpox).

 In Illinois, parents of children entering public school programs, including nursery schools, preschool programs, early childhood programs, Head Start, or other prekindergarten child care programs, need to show proof that their children have been immunized against diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, Haemophilus influenzae type b (Hib), hepatitis B, and varicella (chickenpox).
 There are exceptions in the Illinois code.
-This code is available online (Part 695 Immunization Code in Illinois).
 Parents should check with their child’s health care provider and preschool program.2012

 Search for resources on the following topic(s):own search.